-Doug Ito is the Assistant Division Chief of the Transportation and Toxics Division at CARB.
-The Division is responsible for developing and implementing regulations and incentives for cleaner freight equipment and facilities, including ports, rail yards, and warehouse/distribution facilities; updating the State’s air toxics programs; and guiding investments in Cap-and-Trade auction proceeds to reduce greenhouse gases.
-Mr. Ito has over 18 years of experience in transportation and air quality issues.
+Doug Ito is the Director of the Consumer Protection and Enforcement Division of the California Public Utilities Commission.
+Mr. Ito has over 20 years of experience in transportation and air quality issues.
 He has a B.S. in Environmental Policy Analysis and Planning and an M.S. in Transportation Technology and Policy, both from UC Davis.

 President, New Island Capital